a-bissell/app13.info/_posts/2026-06-12-anatomy-of-a-robot-worm.md

                 └─────────────────────────────────┘
 ```

-Five boxes.
-Two entry points (BLE and WebRTC).
-One execution primitive (programming_actuator).
-One persistence mechanism (MQTT).
-And the DDS bus tying it all together.
+Two entry points (BLE and WebRTC), and an execution primitive (programming_actuator), a pretty solid persistence mechanism (MQTT).
+And of course the DDS bus tying it all together.

 ---

 ## Phase 1: Patient Zero

-The scenario: a conference floor, a trade show, a campus quad.
-Your phone is in your pocket.
-A Unitree Go2 is demoing at a booth ~20 feet away.
+The scenario: Walking a conference floor, a Unitree Go2 is demoing at a booth ~20 feet away.

 The BLE exploit is six GATT writes: